-The project phasing schedule consists of one phase with buildout in 2006.
+The project phasing schedule consists of one phase with buildout in 2019.

-- B. The terms of this Development Order apply to the property located and described in attached Exhibit A. - C. The property was zoned AG-2, and coincident with the approval of this Development Order the property will be rezoned is zoned to Mixed Planned Development (MPD).
-Undeveloped portions of tThe property is are currently in active agricultural use. - D. The Application for Development Approval (ADA), submitted on September 12, 2000, is consistent with the requirements of §380.06, Florida Statutes, and was found sufficient by the Southwest Florida Regional Planning Council on January 17, 2001.
-The application went through two sufficiency reviews. - E. The development is not located in an area designated as an Area of Critical State Concern under the provision of §380.05, Florida Statutes. - F. The development will not unreasonably interfere with the achievement of the objectives of the adopted State Land Development Plan.
-The development is consistent with the State Comprehensive Plan if developed in accordance with the conditions set forth herein.

-- G. The development proposed Development Order Amendment has been reviewed by the Southwest Florida Regional Planning Council (SWFRPC) and is the subject of the report and recommendations adopted by that body on January 17, 2001.
-The SWFRPC report and recommendations were and subsequently forwarded to Lee County in accordance with §380.06, Florida Statutes.
-The development, as proposed in the ADA subsequently amended by the Notice of Proposed Change, and modified by this Development Order Amendment, is generally consistent with the report and recommendations of the SWFRPC pursuant to §380.06(11), Florida Statutes. - H. The development is located in the Rural Urban Community and Wetlands future land use categories.
-The development project, as proposed and conditioned herein, is currently not consistent with the Lee Plan and can not be conditioned to attain consistency.
-However, a Lee Plan amendment is currently being considered by DCA that will, if ultimately adopted, allow the project as conditioned to be consistent with the Lee County Comprehensive Plan and the Lee County Land Development Code (LDC). - I. The conditions set forth below meet the criteria found in §380.06(15)(d), Florida Statutes.
+- B. The terms of this Development Order apply to the property located and described in attached Exhibit A. - C. The property is zoned Mixed Planned Development (MPD).
+Undeveloped portions of the property are currently in active agricultural use. - D. The Application for Development Approval (ADA) is consistent with the requirements of §380.06, Florida Statutes, and was found sufficient by the Southwest Florida Regional Planning Council (SWFRPC) on January 17, 2001. - E. The development is not located in an area designated as an Area of Critical State Concern under the provision of §380.05, Florida Statutes. - F. The development will not unreasonably interfere with the achievement of the objectives of the adopted State Land Development Plan.
+The development is consistent with the State Comprehensive Plan if developed in accordance with the conditions set forth herein. - G. The proposed Development Order Amendment has been reviewed by the SWFRPC and is the subject of the report and recommendations adopted by that body and subsequently forwarded to Lee County in accordance with §380.06, Florida Statutes.
+The development, as proposed in the ADA, subsequently amended by the Notice of Proposed Change, and modified by this Development Order Amendment, is generally consistent with the report and recommendations of the SWFRPC pursuant to §380.06(11), Florida Statutes. - H. The development is located in the Urban Community and Wetlands future land use categories.
+The project, as proposed and conditioned herein, is consistent with the Lee County Comprehensive Plan and the Lee County Land Development Code (LDC). - I. The conditions set forth below meet the criteria found in §380.06(15)(d), Florida Statutes. - J. House Bill 7207 (HB 7207), signed into law by the Governor of the State of Florida on June 2, 2011 (as codified in Chapter 2011-139, Laws of Florida) authorized a four (4) year extension for all valid DRI Development Orders.
+At the option of the developer, all commencement, phase, buildout and expiration dates for valid